Exporter for Contacts Support

 - Launch Exporter for Contacts – your custom templates should now be listed in the Template Chooser.

-If Exporter for Contacts suddenly fails to launch without further notice or if you get an error alert, saying that the app is damaged and needs to be reinstalled from the Mac App Store, then restart your Mac.
+If the app suddenly fails to launch without further notice or if you get an error alert, saying that the app is damaged and needs to be reinstalled from the Mac App Store, then restart your Mac.
 Then launch the Mac App Store and sign in.
 If the problem still exists, move the app to the trash, then empty the trash.
-Launch the Mac App Store again, click on the "Purchased" icon in the window's title bar and reinstall the app from there.
+Launch the Mac App Store again and reinstall the app.

 The app was tested with 12.000 contacts on a MacBook Pro from 2009 with 4GB memory installed.
 As a rule of thumb, the more contacts and contact properties you select for the export, the more memory the app will consume to to its job.
 Dependent of the memory installed in your computer, it can be necessary to split the export in junks.